shaqboii/shaqboii/README.md

 # Hello, I'm Shaq! 👋
 <h4>I’m Samiul Haq, a junior at the University of Texas at San Antonio majoring in Cybersecurity.
 I’m interested in system security, networking, and digital forensics.
-I am always looking an able to contribute to open-source projects, security labs, and practical learning opportunities.</h4>
+I am always looking and able to contribute to open-source projects, security labs, and practical learning opportunities.</h4>

 <h3>